Democrats face heavy lift on Biden agenda as GOP stands by

 The size and scope of Biden’s “Build Back Better” initiative cannot be overstated, very possibly the largest single undertaking ever considered in Congress, touching almost all aspects of Americans’ lives.

-Biden’s plan aims to not just rebuild the country after the COVID-19 crisis and economic fallout, but begin to change longstanding federal spending patters in ways that provide more services to more Americans, and attempt to level the growing income inequality that permeates the economy.
+Biden’s plan aims to not just rebuild the country after the COVID-19 crisis and economic fallout, but begin to change longstanding federal spending patterns in ways that provide more services to more Americans, and attempt to level the growing income inequality that permeates the economy.

 The proposal would impose tax hikes on corporations and wealthy Americans earning beyond $400,000 a year and plow that money back into federal programs for young and old.
 It would increase and expand government health, education and family support programs for households, children and seniors, and boost environmental infrastructure programs to fight climate change.